Jake Leinenkugel

-Thomas Jacob Leinenkugel (born February 18, 1952) is an American businessman and politician, currently serving as the Chairman of the United States Creating Options for Veterans' Expedited Recovery (COVER) Commission.
+Thomas Jacob Leinenkugel (born February 18, 1952) is an American businessman and politician; the chairman of the United States Creating Options for Veterans' Expedited Recovery (COVER) Commission.
 He was appointed to the role by President Donald Trump in June 2018.

 Early life and education

 Leinenkugel attended the University of Wisconsin–Madison from 1971 to 1975 and received a bachelor's degree in business management at Pepperdine University in 1979.
-After college, Leinenkugel served six years in the Marine Corps and left with the rank of Captain.
+After college, Leinenkugel served six years in the United States Marine Corps and left with the rank of Captain.

 Career

 In 1982, he began working as a sales manager and marketing director within his family's beer company, the Jacob Leinenkugel Brewing Company.
-He served as the president of the company from 1988 until his retirement in 2014.
+He was president of the company from 1988 until his retirement in 2014.

 In 2017, Leinenkugel was named as senior White House adviser for the United States Department of Veterans Affairs.

-Leinenkugel has served on the boards of Marshfield Clinic, Wisconsin Labor Management Council, Momentum Chippewa Valley, St. Joseph and Sacred Heart Hospitals, Casper Foundation, and United Way.
+Leinenkugel has been on the boards of Marshfield Clinic, Wisconsin Labor Management Council, Momentum Chippewa Valley, St. Joseph and Sacred Heart Hospitals, Casper Foundation, and United Way.
 He is also a member of the U.S. Marine Corps Reserve Officer Association.